San Marco: District and Attractions

 Attracting masses of tourists, the major attractions are clustered around Piazza San Marco (St Mark’s Square) and its magical waterfront or “Molo“, overlooking the Bacino di San Marco.
 Here the Grand Canal, lined with impressive palazzi initially sweeps west; demarcating much of the district.

-San Marco is home to many hotels, restaurants, banks and attractive shops; famous for fashionable clothes and accessories, glass, ceramics, antiques and artworks.
+San Marco is home to many hotels, restaurants, banks, attractive shops and galleries; famous for fashionable clothes and accessories, glass, ceramics, antiques and artworks.

 Main Attractions of the San Marco District